sonaproject/slsnet/README.md

 ```

 1. LSn and HnN are in same subnet Nn
-2. LSn acts as L2 switch for Nn and L3 Subnet Router for Hn*
+2. LSn acts as L2 switch for Hnm and L3 Subnet Router for Hnm
 3. SSn acts as inter-Subnet L3 Router for LSns and Use EH1 as Default Router
   - consider Network Config Host Provider
   - consider Network Config Link Provider